 - You may be able to retain assets such as your home

 - At the end of an IVA any remaining debts are written off

-- You will need to stick to the budget for the IVA period
+- You will need to stick to the budget for your IVA period

-- You may be asked to release some equity within your property
+- You could be asked to release some equity within your property

 - IVAs are likely to appear on your credit file

-- If you fail to maintain your agreed repayments, you could be made bankrupt
+- If you fail to maintain your payments you could be made bankrupt

-In an IVA, you repay only what you can afford to, for a fixed period – usually 5 years.
+In an IVA, you repay only what you can resonably afford to for a fixed period of time – usually five years.
 Once the IVA period is complete, any remaining debt is written off.

 How does the process work?

 Setting up an IVA is a pretty straightforward process and your IVA supervisor or insolvency practitioner will be able to guide you through each step and communicate with creditors on your behalf.
 Here’s how the process works: